priestd09/corda/docs/source/api-states.rst

 Where:

-* ``contract`` is the ``Contract`` class defining the constraints on the creation and consumption of states of this type
+* ``contract`` is the ``Contract`` class defining the constraints on transactions involving states of this type
 * ``participants`` is a ``List`` of the ``PublicKey`` of each party involved in this state

-ContractState child interfaces
+ContractState sub-interfaces
 ------------------------------
-To be tracked by the node's vault, a state must implement one of:
+There are two common sub-interfaces of ``ContractState``:

 * ``LinearState``, which represents facts that evolve over time
 * ``OwnableState``, which represents fungible assets

-We can picture this as follows:
+We can picture the inheritance tree as follows:

 .. image:: resources/state-hierarchy.png

-Both interfaces provide a way for the node's vault to ascertain whether the state is relevant to it (and therefore worth tracking) or not.
+Both interfaces provide a mechanism for the node's vault to ascertain whether the state is relevant to it (and therefore worth tracking) or not.

 LinearState
 ^^^^^^^^^^^
 ``LinearState`` models facts that evolve over time.
 Remember that in Corda, states are immutable and can't be updated directly.
-Instead, we represent an evolving fact as a series of states, where each state is a ``LinearState`` and has the same ``linearId``.
-This allows us to link together the changes to the fact over time.
+Instead, we represent an evolving fact as a sequence of states where every state is a ``LinearState`` that shares the same ``linearId``.

 The ``LinearState`` interface is defined as follows: